Ages 13-15 YOUTH LEADERSHIP

 SUMMER DAY CAMPS Ages 5-14

-**Optional extended care "Epic Day" runs from 8:00am - 5:00pm and is available at 4-H Acres and Ellis Hollow for an additional $40/child per week.
+*Optional Add-On extended care "Epic Day" runs from 8:00am - 5:00pm and is available at 4-H Acres and Ellis Hollow for an additional $40/child per week.

 TRAVEL CAMPS Ages 8-14